nginxinc/NGINX-Demos/autoscaling-demo/README.md

 5. Create the load balancer NGINX Plus image: ```$ ./root/NGINX-Demos/autoscaling-demo/nginx_lb/createlbimages.sh```
 6. Create the web server NGINX Plus image: ```$ ./root/NGINX-Demos/autoscaling-demo/nginx_ws/createwsimages.sh```
 7. Create the NGINX Unit image: ```$ ./root/NGINX-Demos/autoscaling-demo/unit/createunitimage.sh```
+8. Note: If the system firewall (ufw on Ubuntu or firewalld on CentOS) is enabled, the default settings will cause networking issues.
+Disable it or open the necessary ports.

 ## Shell Scripts and Programs